akbinod/akbinod.Tuner/README.md

 Binod Purushothaman : binod@gatech.edu/ak.binod@gmail.com
 <br>Georgia Tech CS-6476: Spring 2021<br>
 <H3>Why?</H3>
 If you're studying Computer Vision, or Reinforcement Learning, hyper-parameter tuning is probably causing you some angst.
 Importing this component, and copying 3 lines into your code will get you a pretty decent hyper-parameter Tuner.

-<br>Take a look at the example below, and read through to the first stopping point (about 5 minutes in).
+Take a look at the example below, and read through to the first stopping point (about 5 minutes in).
-<br>Starting with this existing function and invocation...
+<br>Starting with this function and its invocation...
 ```{python}
 def find_circles(image, radius):